IBM-Cloud/docs/cli/plugins/registry/index.md

 **Parameters**
 <dl>
 <dt>NAMESPACE</dt>
 <dd>The namespace you want to add.
-The namespace must be unique across all orgs.</dd>
+The namespace must be unique across all {{site.data.keyword.Bluemix_short}} orgs.</dd>
 </dl>

 ## bx cr namespace-rm
-Removes a namespace from your Bluemix org.
+Removes a namespace from your {{site.data.keyword.Bluemix_short}}  org.
 Images in this namespace are deleted when the namespace is removed.

 ```
 bx cr namespace-rm NAMESPACE